loke-dev/QuizMaster/examination/client/README.md

 ```
 This repo should include a VagrantFile with the same stuff that you have been used in the exercises.
 Then start writing your code in this repo and do your commits as usually.

-## Goal
-After performing this assignment the students will fulfill the three goals described in the course syllabus:

-* Describe a web browsers different internal components and their interactions including browser security mechanisms
-* Create web applications were JavaScript, HTML and CSS have clear roles and are clearly separated
-* Store and with asynchronous communication, transfer data with for the task appropriate data format

-This examination is worth 3 credit (3hp).

 ##Notice
 Any attempt to plagiarism or other way of cheating will be reported to the university discipline board